slgsson/concept/README.md

 changing - a nurturing place for the process of innovative and alternative ecosystems.
 The culture room for EthBerlin seeks to reflect and present a city that always has been, and still is, in flux and transient, a city that thrives on its movements.
-With is constant yearning for movement, Berlin has become a city in the forefront of alternative ecosystems, nurturing not only the new systems themselves, but also the makers of them.
+With its constant yearning for movement, Berlin has become a city in the forefront of alternative ecosystems, nurturing not only the new systems themselves, but also the makers of them.
 With so many alternative systems developing, the whole construction of Berlin has a feeling of being unrestrained, just like it’s nature and it’ parks.
 It aspires to the wild and the